vuepress/docs/docs/guide/theme.md

 Community users have created lots of theme and published them to [NPM](https://www.npmjs.com/search?q=keywords:vuepress-theme).
 You should check the theme's own documentation for detailed guide.

+You can explore more themes in [Awesome VuePress](https://github.com/vuepress/awesome-vuepress) or [VuePress Marketplace](https://marketplace.vuejs.press/).

 ## Local Theme

 If you want to use your own custom theme but don't want to publish it, you can create a local theme.
 Refer to [Advanced > Writing a Theme](../advanced/theme.md) for how to write your own theme.